digital-craftsman-de/date-time-precision/README.md

 ```
 `$now` is a `Moment` (in UTC) and `$facility->openFrom` is a `Time` (in the timezone of the facility).

-The idea is that your system and all variables can still remain in the timezone `UTC` and you only call mutations on it when needed for a comparison.
+The idea is that your system can run in `UTC` and all moments are in the timezone `UTC`.
+But all values that have an implicit time zone like a date or a time of day will be stored with just the data needed.
+This way we're getting rid of additional data that creates more surface for possible bugs.
+Through precise value objects and specific comparison functions, the code is more readable than before.

 ```php
 if ($now->isBeforeInTimeZone($facility->earliestDayOfBooking)) {